Veyg/currency-exchange-api/README.md

 ## Caching

 Caching is implemented using the Caffeine library.
 The cache is set to have an initial capacity of 100 and a maximum size of 500.
 Cached values expire after 1 hour of access.
-Certainly, here's the updated section with the public test API key and the cURL command for testing on EC2:

 ## Authentication